Cedar Waxwing & Bohemian Waxwing / Soo Goh Baus / Audubon Photography Awards

 - Urban Habitats for Birds and People – How are birds and people connected?
 What do birds need to thrive in our city?
 Learn about all of the conservation work Seattle Audubon is doing, and the easy things everyone can do to participate.

-*Most programs can be done virtually over Zoom, or in-person beginning January 2022.
-(Covid-dependent)
+*Most programs can be done virtually over Zoom.
+In-person events are Covid-dependent.